Oleksandr Svatok

-Oleksandr Serhiyovych Svatok (Олекса́ндр Сергі́йович Свато́к; born 27 September 1994) is a Ukrainian professional footballer who plays as a centre-back for Dnipro-1.
+Oleksandr Serhiyovych Svatok (Олекса́ндр Сергі́йович Свато́к; born 27 September 1994) is a Ukrainian professional footballer who plays as a centre-back for Major League Soccer club Austin FC and the Ukraine national team.

-Career
+Club career

 Svatok is a product of the FC Dnipro youth sportive school and signed a contract with this club in the Ukrainian Premier League in 2011.

 He played 4 years for FC Dnipro Dnipropetrovsk Reserves and Youth Team in the Ukrainian Premier League Reserves Championship and in August 2014 went on loan to FC Volyn in the Ukrainian Premier League.
 Svatok made his debut for FC Volyn playing first time in a match against FC Zorya Luhansk on 31 August 2014 in the Ukrainian Premier League.

-On 15 February 2019, Oleksandr joined Croatian club Hajduk Split on a 3,5 year deal.
+On 15 February 2019, Svatok joined Croatian club Hajduk Split on a 3,5 year deal.

-On 28 December 2019, Oleksandr joined Ukrainian club Dnipro-1.
+On 28 December 2019, Svatok joined Ukrainian club Dnipro-1.

+On 24 June 2024, Svatok signed with Major League Soccer side Austin FC on a three-and-a-half-year deal.

+International career

+On 26 March 2023, Oleksandr Svatok honoured his first team selection from Ukraine against England in UEFA Euro 2024 qualifying.

+In May 2024, he was one of 26 players selected by Serhiy Rebrov to compete for UEFA Euro 2024.